mrnithinthomas/CI-CD-Project-for-Launching-a-Webapp/README.md

 3. Jenkins will pulls the files from the SCM
 4. Jenkins initiate the job using Jenkinsfile
 5. As a part of jenkins job following activities are carried:-
-   i)   Files are push from GitHUB ii)  Maven is used to clean and package the application using POM file instruction iii) Using the Dockerfile docker image is build as tomcat as the base image iv)  New docker image is pushed to DockerHUB
+  - i)   Files are push from GitHUB
+  -ii)  Maven is used to clean and package the application using POM file instruction -iii) Using the Dockerfile docker image is build as tomcat as the base image
+  - iv)  New docker image is pushed to DockerHUB
-   v)   Check whether the required port is avaliable to host the port if not then the job is terminated.
-If port is avaiable docker container is hosted in the requested port. vi)  After hosting the docker container, for hosting the k8 pod using the same image, a check is carried out whether pod with the same name is already avaliable or not, if its already avaliable then the exisiting pod is deleted and new pod is created.
+  - v)   Check whether the required port is avaliable to host the port if not then the job is terminated.
+If port is avaiable docker container is hosted in the requested port.
+  - vi)  After hosting the docker container, for hosting the k8 pod using the same image, a check is carried out whether pod with the same name is already avaliable or not, if its already avaliable then the exisiting pod is deleted and new pod is created.

 ## Project Outputs